kukulo2011/OpenCovid_ventilator/display_app/README.md

 This code is offered under the [MIT License](LICENSE), which allows it to be used freely, but includes a strong liability disclaimer.

+## UPDATED DOCUMENTATION SOON

+Significantly improved documentation will be available here in a day or two (by May 1st).

 ## Platforrms

 This application targets all Android platforms on which Flutter is supported.